wh4y/ToDoList/README.md

 Interface of this application does not represent something beyond complex and ingenious. it was made up with Ant Design componets: Input, Typography, Modal, Progress, Icons.

 ![alt Interface of application](https://sun9-27.userapi.com/impf/sAJgkJ0pAUmw8MB9rBIDmnB6zFF8HHYth2Gitg/RMhOw4QzfSw.jpg?size=800x500&quality=96&sign=d0c94362a5abe15d6e828dfbd87cc1d8&type=album "Interface")

+1. Text Input
+  Allow you to enter the text of your note.